-A co-occurrence analysis of members of the bacterial community (Figure 7) in the 18 high-resolution water samples from Trial 3 was performed to illustrate: a) how abundance of each Order changed relative to others (edge connections); b) which Orders were most abundant in the system (node size); and c) how probiotic treatment affected their relative abundances (node color and shape).
+A co-occurrence analysis of members of the bacterial community (Figure 7) in the 18 water samples from Trial 3 was performed to illustrate: a) how abundance of each Order changed relative to others (edge connections); b) which Orders were most abundant in the system (node size); and c) how probiotic treatment affected their relative abundances (node color and shape).
 The most abundant taxa (Rhodobacterales, Micrococcales, Sphingobacteriales, Flavobacteriales, Deferribacterales, and Oceanospirillales) changed in similar fashion, but had different occurrence ratios between control and treatment samples.
-Orders that were significantly more abundant in the control samples than in treatment samples include Oceanospirillales, Caulobacterales, Lentispherales, Acidithiobacillales, Chrococcales, and Bacillales.
+Orders that were significantly more abundant in the control samples than in treatment samples included Oceanospirillales, Caulobacterales, Lentispherales, Acidithiobacillales, Chrococcales, and Bacillales.
 These nodes scattered throughout the network and did not share direct edges, but are within 3-5 edges of each other.

-Bacillales, the Order to which the probiotic used in these experiments belongs and was most abundant in the treated samples, was shown to be most directly associated in the network with four other Orders that change in abundance between control and treatment samples: Chromatiales, Xanthomonadales, Cytophagia Order II, and Vibrionales.
-This direct connection between Bacillales and Vibrionales in the network indicates that these Orders of bacteria may have been directly associated.
+Bacillales, the Order to which the probiotic used in these experiments belongs and was most abundant in the treated samples, was shown to be most directly associated in the network with four other Orders that changed in abundance between control and treatment samples: Chromatiales, Xanthomonadales, Cytophagia Order II, and Vibrionales.
+This direct connection between Bacillales and Vibrionales in the network indicated that these Orders of bacteria may have been directly associated.
 Oceanospirillales was placed in the network 5 edges away from Bacillales, sharing an edge with the treatment-abundant Flavobacteriales, a common environmental bacteria taxon (Bernardet et al., 2015).
 This network suggests that the probiotic did not directly alter the overall bacterial community in the rearing water in an oyster hatchery, but acted through associated bacteria.

 Discussion

-Manipulation of bacterial communities in aquaculture systems is a potential mechanism for prevention of disease in these systems.
-We hypothesized that one mechanism of probiotic activity is the alteration of a microbial community from a state that promotes the growth of potential pathogens to one that inhibits the growth of pathogens.
-The study of bacterial communities in the presence and absence of known probiotic bacteria should reveal whether probiotic treatment affects microbial community structure and, therefore, whether this hypothesis has validity.
-This information can then be used to optimize disease management strategies.
+A better understanding of bacterial community dynamics in aquaculture systems is critical for optimizing disease management strategies such as probiotic treatment.
+This study characterized: a) changes in the microbial community in an oyster hatchery through the rearing process; and b) the effect of probiotic treatment on that community.
+Despite the high spatial and temporal variability in bacterial composition at the hatchery detected in this research, results support the hypothesis that probiotic treatment leads to shifts in the microbial community in the hatchery from a state that promotes the growth of potential pathogens to one that inhibits it.